waynegramlich/Fab/docs/Node.md

 ## <a name="node--fabsteps"></a>4 Class FabSteps:

 Manage directory of .step files.
-This class will scan a directory for step files of the format `Name__XXXXXXXXXXXXXXXX.stp`, where  `Name` is the human readable name of the file and `XXXXXXXXXXXXXXXX` is the 64-bit has value associated with the .step file contents.
-There are three opertations:
+This class will scan a directory for STEP files of the format `Name__XXXXXXXXXXXXXXXX.stp`, where  `Name` is the human readable name of the file and `XXXXXXXXXXXXXXXX` is the 64-bit has value associated with the .step file contents.

+There are three operations:
 * FabSteps(): This is the initalizer.
-* activate(): This method is used to activate a .step file for reading and/or writing.
+* activate(): This method is used to activate a .stp file for reading and/or writing.
-* flush_stales(): This method is used to previous .step files that are now longer used.
+* flush_stales(): This method is used to previous .stp files that are now longer used.

 ### <a name="node----scan"></a>4.1 `FabSteps.`scan():